adrian-moisa/visual-school/01-basic-html/02-basic-css/README.md

 ## What can CSS do
 *The main features that are need to know for any web developer*

 All tags (DOM elements) have properties.
 Almost all share the same common properties.
 A few of these are used very often.
-Most of the others are used in particular scenarios ocasionally.
+Most of the others are used ocasionally in particular scenarios.

 CSS property | Description
 --- | ---